Suspense4615/StagingSuggesterDocs/staff/unblock.md

-# Unblacklist
+# Unblock
 ---
 ### Description
-This command is will remove users from the server blacklist.
+This command will remove users from the server block list.
 ### Required Arguments
-`user` - The user you want to unblacklist.
+`user` - The user you want to unblock.
 ### Usage
 ```
-.unblacklist [user]
+.unblock [user]
 ```
 ### Aliases
-`unbl`, `allow`
+`allow`
 ### Permission Required
 The user must have **Manage Server** or a configured staff role.